peterhajas/controlsurface/readme.md

  - `type` - the type of control.
 Currently, only one-off controls (`oneoff`) are supported
  - `keynum` - a key for describing the position and size of the control.
 See **Layout** for more.

-Here's a sample Controls: section of a config file:
+Here's a sample Controls section of a config file:

     Controls:
         - Say Hello: